-Briefly describe how the Agency/Group/Organization was consulted.
+6 Agency/Group/Organization Agency/Group/Organization Type Micah 6:8 Initiative Services-homeless What section of the Plan was addressed by Consultation?
+Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The CDBG Administrator met with the Executive Director of the Micah 6:8 Initiative regarding community needs and the needs of the homeless population of Bentonville.
-The conversation centered on the need of homeless populations to have constructive uses of their time during the day, due to shelter limitations on when people could be in residence and how that might intersect poorly with job requirements.
+The conversation centered on the need for homeless populations to have constructive uses of their time during the day, due to shelter limitations on when people could be in residence and how that might intersect poorly with job requirements.
 The Director spoke at length about the challenges in employment that homeless residents of Bentonville face while trying to attain stable housing, and the difficulties associated with shelter life (such as wait lists, stability, and hours of operation).
-The outcome of this conversation included the application for the Michah 6:8 Initiative as a subrecipient for the CDBG program, to address job training needs and daytime occupation education for homeless populations in shelters and unhoused. -- --- ---
+Transportation was also identified as a high need, particularly public transportation options that could access areas in multiple cities, rather than being restricted to city limits.
+In a region such as Northwest Arkansas, low-income individuals may need to access community resources and support between cities (particularly between Bentonville and Rogers), and currently the most accessible option (Ozark Regional Transit) drops individuals at the Northwest Arkansas Community College if they are traveling between cities, creating long travel times and difficulty accessing supports.
+An anticipated outcome of this consultation is advocacy for the development of accessible regional transportation solutions, both within Bentonville and with neighboring cities.